mckennapsean/dissertation/content/05-security.md

 metadata can include a variety of information, such as time, location, priority, category, and various other attributes, collected from the details of the data such as the timestamp and IP address.
-The variety of network security datasets include raw packet capture, net flow, intrusion detection systems, and firewall logs.
+The variety of network security datasets includes raw packet capture, net flow, intrusion detection systems, and firewall logs.
 Each dataset corresponds roughly with network records, but the key differences are the associated attributes or metadata.